Virtual school events

 I will introduce myself and my books and then take questions, for example on writing historical fiction, aspects of creative writing, what it’s like to be an author, and of course my books!
 I’m happy for questions to be submitted in advance, or to take them on the day.

-A 1-hour virtual author talk on my research and inspiration for The Garden of Lost Secrets and The House of One Hundred Clocks, including a short reading and a question and answer session - £150
+A 1-hour virtual author talk on my research and inspiration for The Garden of Lost Secrets and The House of One Hundred Clocks, including a question and answer session - £100

 If you have any questions, or are interested in booking a school event, please do get in touch via the contact button.